nuxt/nuxt/docs/content/3.api/1.composables/use-nuxt-app.md

 ### `isHydrating`

-You can use `nuxtApp.isHydrating` (boolean) to check if the Nuxt app is hydrating on the client side.
+Use `nuxtApp.isHydrating` (boolean) to check if the Nuxt app is hydrating on the client side.

 **Example:**